bgoonz/gists-revamp/_CURRENT/bfbe6abe/javascript-array-methods.md

 }, 0);

-console.log('The team has a cumulative experience of: ' + totalexperience + ' years!');
+console.log(‘The team has a cumulative experience of:’ + totalexperience + ’ years!’);

 // The team has a cumulative experience of: 43 years!